Sour Cream Bavarian Recipe

 - 1 tablespoon sugar

-- 1. In a small saucepan, sprinkle gelatin over cold water; let stand for 1 minute.
-Add sugar; cook and stir over low heat until gelatin and sugar are completely dissolved.
-Remove from the heat.
-Whisk in sour cream and vanilla.
-Refrigerate until slightly thickened.
+- 1. In a small saucepan, sprinkle gelatin over cold water; let stand 1 minute.
+Add sugar; heat and stir over low heat until gelatin and sugar are completely dissolved.
+Transfer to a bowl; whisk in sour cream and vanilla.
+Refrigerate 10 minutes.

 - 2. Fold in whipped topping.
-Pour into a 4 cup heart-shaped or other shape mold coated with cooking spray.
-Refrigerate until firm.
+Pour into a 4-cup mold coated with cooking spray.
+Refrigerate, covered, 4 hours or until firm.

-- 3. For sauce, drain raspberries, reserving syrup; set berries aside.
+- 3. For sauce, drain berries, reserving syrup.
 Add enough water to the syrup to measure 3/4 cup.
-In a small saucepan, combine cornstarch and sugar.
-Stir in syrup mixture until smooth.
-Bring to a boil; cook and stir for 2 minutes or until thickened.
-Remove from the heat; stir in berries.
-Refrigerate until serving.
+In a small saucepan, mix cornstarch, sugar and syrup mixture until smooth.
+Bring to a boil; cook and stir until thickened, about 2 minutes.
+Cool slightly.
+Stir in drained berries; refrigerate until serving.

-- 4. To serve, unmold dessert onto a serving plate; top with raspberry sauce.
+- 4. To serve, unmold dessert onto a serving plate.
+Serve with sauce.
 Yield: 8 servings (1-1/4 cups sauce).

 Reviews for Sour Cream Bavarian